mswhitby/classroom/_docs/classes/1st.md

 :-------------: | :--------------: |
 October 7, 2024 | October 11, 2024 |

 Research a job or career path in the field of computer science that interests you.
-In your journal entry, address the following:
+In your journal entry, write a paragraph or more addressing the following:

 1. **Job Title:** What is the job or career path you researched?
 2. **Job Description:** What are the main responsibilities or tasks for this role?